MeiLam1218/Claw-Machine/README.md

   - Grey Blue
   - Yellow-Green
   - Dark Blue
+- � **Adorable Round Owls** - Super cute chubby owl dolls in 5 colors:
+  - Brown
+  - Light Tan
+  - Purple-Grey
+  - Beige
+  - Dark Brown
+- 🎭 **Mixed Spawning** - 50/50 chance of turtles or owls appearing
+- 🔊 **Sound Effects** - Procedurally generated sounds for:
+  - Coin insertion (metallic clink)
+  - Claw movement (motor whir)
+  - Successful grab (cheerful chirp)
+  - Doll falling (descending pitch)
+  - Victory (triumphant chord progression)
-- 🪙 **Coin System** - 6 coins per round
+- �🪙 **Coin System** - 12 coins per round (increased attempts!)
-- ⏱️ **Timer System** - 15 seconds per coin with color-coded countdown:
+- ⏱️ **Timer System** - 10 seconds per coin with color-coded countdown:
-  - White text (>10 seconds remaining)
+  - White text (>6 seconds remaining)
-  - Orange text (6-10 seconds remaining)
+  - Orange text (4-6 seconds remaining)
-  - Red text (≤5 seconds remaining)
+  - Red text (≤3 seconds remaining)
-- 🏆 **Win Condition** - Catch 5 or more turtles to win the round
+- 🏆 **Win Condition** - Catch 5 or more dolls to win the round
+- 😱 **Slip Mechanic** - 60% chance dolls will slip and fall back down!
+  - Adds realistic challenge
+  - Visible falling animation with gravity
+  - Makes victories more rewarding
 - 🎮 **Precise Control** - Two-step claw operation (drop & close)
-- 🎯 **14 Turtles** - Multiple turtles to catch in each round
+- 🎯 **14 Dolls** - Multiple turtles and owls to catch in each round
 - 🔄 **Endless Rounds** - Play again as many times as you want
 - 🖱️ **Mouse Support** - Click the button to play again
 - ✨ **Pixel Art Style** - Retro gaming aesthetic
 - 💚 **Hover Effects** - Interactive button with visual feedback

 ## Game Mechanics
-- Position the claw carefully over a turtle
+- Position the claw carefully over a doll
 - Press SPACE to start descending
 - Press SPACE again at the right moment to close the claw
 - The claw will automatically ascend after closing
+- **Slip Challenge**: Even if you grab a doll, there's a 60% chance it will slip and fall back down!
+  - The doll may slip when the claw is halfway up
+  - Watch for the falling animation to see if you kept your catch
-- Successfully caught turtles are added to your score!
+- Successfully caught dolls are added to your score!
-- Each coin has a 15-second time limit - the timer resets for each coin
+- Each coin has a 10-second time limit - the timer resets for each coin
 - When time runs out, the coin is lost and you move to the next one
-- Catch 5 or more turtles to see the victory screen!
+- Catch 5 or more dolls (turtles or owls) to see the victory screen!

 ## Project Structure
 ```